Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

             :width: 20%
             :alt: zeus-balance

-         You are now free to make lightning payments - as mentioned your lightning node will need to have the necessary liquidity.
+      Congratulations!
+Zeus is set up and ready to use lightning via your own lightning node!

 .. tip:: All of the above instructions will work with accounts created without using the **Superuser account** - the only drawback is that you will not be able to allocate satoshis within the LNbits interface.